Tool Documentation:

 -o display the capture file chronological status (True/False)

--S display start and end times as seconds
+-S display earliest and latest packet timestamps as seconds

 Statistic infos: